grysngrhm-tech/graham-devotional/README.md

-# The GRACE Bible
+# The Graham Bible

-**Graham Reimagined Art & Canon Experience** — A modern-retold illustrated devotional featuring 500 Bible stories with AI-generated sacred artwork.
+**An illustrated Bible arranged story by story** — A modern-retold devotional featuring 500 Bible stories with AI-generated sacred artwork.

 ## Live Demo